OlivierSohn/hamazed/BACKLOG.md

 # Backlog

-- for horizontal text translations, translate all at once
+- fix : when losing at 1st level, animations are not triggered

 - when a new level starts, animation should begin with :
   - left : ammo / numbers resetting to their normal values